ralfbiedert/ffsvm/README.md

 # In One Sentence

-You trained a non-sparse RBF-C-SVM using [libSVM](https://github.com/cjlin1/libsvm), now you want the highest possible performance during (real-time) classification, like games or VR.
+You trained a non-sparse SVM using [libSVM](https://github.com/cjlin1/libsvm), now you want the highest possible performance during (real-time) classification, like games or VR.

 # Highlights

-* can load trained [libSVM](https://github.com/cjlin1/libsvm) models (currently  RBF-SVM without sparse attributes)
+* can load most non-sparse [libSVM](https://github.com/cjlin1/libsvm) type (C-SVC, nu-SVC, epsilor-SVR, nu-SVR) and kernels (linear, poly, RBF and sigmoid)
+* Produces practically same classification results as libSVM
 * optimized for [SIMD](https://github.com/rust-lang/rfcs/pull/2366) and can be mixed seamlessly with [Rayon](https://github.com/rayon-rs/rayon).
 * allocation-free during classification
 * written in 100% Rust, but can be loaded from any language (via FFI)
-* 2.5x - 14x faster than libSVM
+* 2.5x - 14x faster than libSVM,
+* extremely low & predictable classification times (nano-seconds) for small models (e.g., 128 SV, 16 attributes, linear kernel ~ 500ns)
+* Successfully used in Unity and VR projects (Windows & Android)
 * Free of `unsafe` code ;)